 1. Proactive Monitoring and Analysis: Continuous monitoring of the regulatory landscape and proactive analysis of potential impacts can help organizations anticipate changes and adjust their risk management strategies accordingly.

-2. Flexible and Adaptive Risk Management Frameworks: Developing flexible risk management frameworks that can easily adapt to changes in the regulatory environment ensures that organizations can respond swiftly and effectively.
+2. Flexible and Adaptive Risk Management Frameworks: Developing flexible risk management frameworks that can quickly adapt to changes in the regulatory environment ensures that organizations can respond swiftly and effectively.

 3. Stakeholder Engagement: Engaging with regulators, industry groups, and other stakeholders can provide insights into potential regulatory changes and offer avenues for influencing the development of regulations.